menuka07/An-Introduction-To-Support-Vector-Machines/README.md

 **Husband:** Honey, I have another question for you.
 How do you deal with overlap between data points?
 How do we decide where to draw the line in this case?

 **You:** Great question sweetheart!
+There are situations where we cannot get perfect classification with a single line, for example when there is an overlap of data as you mentioned.
+Now, lets give a formal name to the line.
+The line that separates the classes is known as the decision boundary and this decision boundary can be a collection of straight lines.
+We can always have many small stright lines joining in such a way that it divides the data perfectly into two classes.

-First of all, lets give a formal name to the line.
-The line that separates the classes is known as the decision boundary.
-Now, coming to your question.
-There are situations where we cannot get perfect classification such as when there is an overlap of data as you mentioned.
-In situations like these, tuning parameters come into play.
-In SVM, we have two main tuning parameters: regularization and gamma.
-Regularization works in that it calculates and tells the SVM how much to avoid misclassifying each of the training samples.
-There are two approaches, either we draw a decision boundary that has some points misclassified into the wrong class or we draw a decision boundary that results in zero misclassified points by having a perfect partition.
-There are trade-offs involved if you choose either technique.
-If a high regularization value is given, then the SVM optimizer will choose to have some misclassified points in the data, which can lead to misclassificatin of some data points into the wrong class.
+Now coming back to your question, for such complex problems there are two approaches, either we draw a decision boundary that has some points misclassified into the wrong class or we draw a decision boundary that results in zero misclassified points by having a perfect partition.
+There are trade-offs involved if we choose either technique.
+In the former case the model complexity is less but classification accuracy is also low too.
+In the latter case, the model becomes more complex and the classification accuracy increases.
+But this increase of classification accuracy is not always a good thing because this might overfit the data and when a new data is seen by this overfitted model it will misclassify it.
+Hence the classification accuracy on test data is low.

+This term is formally known as regularization.
+If a high regularization value is given to the model, then the SVM optimizer will choose to have some misclassified points in the data.
+This can lead to misclassificatin of some data points into the wrong class.
 If a low regularization value is given, then the SVM optimizer will choose to have perfect partitioning and will try its best to have no misclassified points, leading to minimization in misclassification.
-Therefore, regularization is not a one fits all solution and can vary based on the dataset.

 <img src="regularization.png" width="456" />

-**You:** We can also look at the gamma parameter.
-The gamma parameter defines how far the influence of a single training sample reaches.
-When gamma values are low, we calculate where the separation decision boundary should be using points farthest away from the probable separation decision boundary.
-A low gamma value would indicate that the data points are sparse.
-When gamma values are high, we calculate where the separation decision boundary should be using points closest to the probable separation decision boundary.

 <img src="gamma.png" width="456" />